 The AmeriKenyan: Straddling Two Worlds in Nairobi

 In a smoky cow-dung hut in the savannah, I massage a Maasai woman's abdomen to help her pass her afterbirth.
-In a multimillion-dollar home in Nairobi, I smoke shisha with a presidential hopeful.
+I smoke shisha with a presidential hopeful in a multimillion-dollar home in Nairobi.

 I give foot rubs to withered women dying of AIDS in their tiny slum shacks, the neighbors' crackly radios resonating through the tin walls.
-Then I put on my suit and deliver sales pitches to the business elite who run Nairobi.
+Then, I put on my suit and delivered sales pitches to Nairobi's business elite.

-In Kenya, this is the tightrope I walk: on one side the desperate millions of poor, on the other the growing middle and upper class.
-Being witness to the whole range of Kenyan experience is one of the aspects I love most about my life here.
-It's also the aspect that challenges me most.
-My experience of Kenya is a study in contrasts, rich and poor, black and white, western world and developing nation, united by my admittedly naïve but certainly impassioned belief that we really can help each other create a better world.
+In Kenya, this is the tightrope I walk: on one side, the desperate millions of poor.
+On the other, the growing middle and upper class.
+Witnessing the whole range of Kenyan experiences is one of the aspects I love most about my life here.
+It's also the aspect that challenges me the most.
+My experience of Kenya is a study in contrasts, rich and poor, black and white, western world and developing nation, united by my admittedly naïve but certainly passionate belief that we can help each other create a better world.

-When I arrived in 2008, I hated the noisy buses trailing clouds of black smoke behind them as they swerved down narrow streets.
-I hated the smell of roasting goat from nyama choma shacks, outside which other goats cooperatively fattened themselves on garbage.
-I hated the way I was stared at, singled out, targeted: mzungu, mzungu, people said, which technically means foreigner, English-speaker, but really just means white.
+When I arrived in 2008, I was not too fond of the noisy buses trailing clouds of black smoke behind them as they swerved down narrow streets.
+I was not too fond of the smell of roasting goat from nyama choma shacks, outside which other goats cooperatively fattened themselves on garbage.
+I hated how I was stared at, singled out, targeted: mzungu, mzungu, people said, which technically means foreigner, English-speaker, but really just means white.

-I was a divorcee-in-process, devastated by the end of my marriage, excited by the unexpected opportunity to leave western life behind and experience a brief volunteering stint in Africa.
-Days after my arrival, an American of Kenyan descent was elected "President of the World,” and instead of mzungu I was suddenly called "Obama!
+I was in the process of a divorcee, devastated by the end of my marriage.
+I was excited by the unexpected opportunity to leave Western life behind and experience a brief volunteering stint in Africa.
+Days after my arrival, an American of Kenyan descent was elected "President of the World."
+Instead of mzungu, I was suddenly called "Obama!
 Obama!" wherever I went, his acceptance speech blaring on repeat from radios propped in storefronts, my neighbors wearing T-shirts emblazoned "AmeriKenyan."
-Looking past the buses and goats, I discovered a country jubilant, full of hope, and thoroughly welcoming of a 30-something American who had always dreamed of living in Africa.
+Looking past the buses and goats, I discovered a jubilant country, full of hope and welcoming a 30-something American who had always dreamed of living in Africa.

-Slowly I cracked open a space in my heart for Kenya — for the teenage girls who crept forward shyly to touch my hair, for the AIDS women I volunteered with who treated me like family, for the strangers who went out of their way to teach me Kenyan ways.
-For the possibility of a life bigger than any I had previously experienced.
+Slowly, I cracked open a space in my heart for Kenya — for the teenage girls who crept forward shyly to touch my hair, for the AIDS women I volunteered with who treated me like family, for the str angers who went out of their way to teach me Kenyan ways.
+For the possibility of a life more significant than any I had experienced.

-At the same time as I was falling in love with Kenya, I witnessed the decline of national euphoria as months passed and the realization set in that the President of the World wasn't going to grant every Kenyan a green card to the U.S., or stop the war in Iraq and give all that money to Kenya instead, or any of the other ecstatic ideas bandied about in the days following the famous AmeriKenyan's political triumph.
+At the same time as I fell in love with Kenya, I witnessed the decline of national euphoria as months passed.
+The realization set in that the President of the World wasn't going to grant every Kenyan a green card to the U.S., stop the war in Iraq and give all that money to Kenya instead, or any of the other ecstatic ideas bandied about in the days following the famous AmeriKenyan's political triumph.
 No one has held it against me that my country's new president failed to bestow the Midas touch on his father's homeland.
-But no one calls "Obama!" anymore, either, when they pass me on the street.
+But no one calls "Obama!" anymore when they pass me on the street.

 “Olyphant!” exclaim the slum children in wonder.
-It is a guarantee, whenever I stop walking, that I will shortly feel the tickle of fingertips on my leg as a few bold ones creep near to determine whether that blue picture is actually part of that white skin.
+Whenever I stop walking, it is a guarantee that I will shortly feel the tickle of fingertips on my leg as a few bold ones creep near to determine whether that blue picture is part of that white skin.

 “Nice elephant,” remark CEOs as I flip open my materials on their board room tables.
 “Did you get that here?”

 "How do you find our country?"
 Kenyans often ask me.
-"I love it," I tell them, and they want to know why — but I do not know how to describe the traveler's passion for new cultures, how to catalog the thrill of a wider horizon.
+"I love it," I tell them, and they want to know why — but I do not know how to describe the traveler's passion for new cultures or catalog the thrill of a broader horizon.
 I love Kenya because women wrap themselves in brightly-colored khangas and carry their burdens on their heads, straight and strong.
-Because the buses are so crowded, and you never know when there might be chickens or a sheep stowed under your seat.
+Because the buses are so crowded, you never know when chickens or sheep might be stowed under your seat.
 Because people are quick to share.
 Because they are friendly and welcoming.
-Because I am not always quick to share, and I am not always friendly and welcoming, and Kenyans accept me anyway.
-I love this country because the savannah stretches in endless green swathes of scrubby grassland, and birds flash brilliant turquoise beneath lavender wings when they fly, and it is not unusual for a chubby zebra to clomp across the road ahead of me.
-Because it's different, and it has given me space to become different, too.
-Because my whole life I always said, "I'm going to live in Africa someday,” and one day I stopped saying it and I did it, and it is one of the things I am most proud of.
+Kenyans accept me anyway because I am not always quick to share, and I am not always warm and welcoming.
+I love this country because the savannah stretches in endless green swathes of scrubby grassland.
+Birds flash brilliant turquoise beneath lavender wings when they fly.
+It is not unusual for a chubby zebra to stomp across the road ahead of me.
+Because it's different and has given me space to become different, too.
+My whole life, I always said, "I'm going to live in Africa someday."
+One day, I stopped saying it, and I did it, and it is one of the things I am most proud of.

 How do I find this country?
-I find it magical in spite of its flaws.
+I find it magical despite its flaws.
 Here, as I walk through a ragged village in the dusty plains, a little girl runs to me, pink-beaded braids flying, leaping into my arms — the daughter of one of the AIDS women with whom I volunteer, a shy child whose welcome brings tears to my eyes.
-Another day a mama selling vegetables in the market, speaking no English, points earnestly at my pocket, alerting me that I have money sticking out.
-There is no reason for her to care if the mzungu perusing her tomatoes gets robbed, but she tells me anyway, because Kenyans take care of each other that way.
+Another day, a mama selling vegetables in the market, speaking no English, points earnestly at my pocket, alerting me that I have money sticking out.
+She has no reason to care if the mzungu perusing her tomatoes gets robbed.
+Yet, she tells me anyway because Kenyans care for each other that way.

-And every so often a taxi driver or a man selling phone credit, upon learning I am American, still smiles: "Obama."
+And every so often, upon learning I am American, a taxi driver or a man selling phone credit still smiles: "Obama."
 Because even without special favors, Kenyans will always love their AmeriKenyan son.
 Just like they love me.

 Some days, I do not want to worry about the state of the developing world.
-Others, the privilege of being here leaves me near tears.
+On other days, the privilege of being here leaves me near tears.
 When afternoon sunlight filters through the acacia trees, when the Swahili chatter on the street around me resolves itself into recognizable phrases, when I leave a meeting with a signed deal in my briefcase and step out into the bustle of a downtown Nairobi day — these are moments when I marvel at my life.
-To those Kenyans among whom I work, my privilege rests in my western background, my professional opportunities, my autonomy.
-To me, it rests in all those things, yes, but even more in this: that I have become AmeriKenyan.
+To those Kenyans I work with, my privilege rests in my Western background, professional opportunities, and autonomy.
+It rests in all those things, yes, but even more in this: that I have become AmeriKenyan.

 For More Information

-The internet is widely available in Nairobi — with purchase of a local SIM card (less than one U.S. dollar) you can access it on your phone, and cyber cafés are plentiful.
-For people moving to or visiting Nairobi, classifieds, events and other info can be accessed at www.kenyabuzz.com Once you are here, there are message boards at the primary expat shopping centers (Village Market, Westgate, Yaya, and Junction) that list rentals, jobs, vehicles for sale, hired help, and everything else you need.
+The internet is widely available in Nairobi — with a local SIM card (less than one U.S. dollar), you can access it on your phone, and cyber cafés are plentiful.
+For people moving to or visiting Nairobi, classifieds, events, and other info can be accessed at Kenya Buzz.
+Once you are here, message boards at the primary expat shopping centers (Village Market, Westgate, Yaya, and Junction) list rentals, jobs, vehicles for sale, hired help, and everything else you need.

-Nairobi is the East/Central Africa headquarters for scores of international business and NGOs, most notably the United Nations.
+Nairobi is the East/Central Africa headquarters for scores of international businesses and NGOs, most notably the United Nations.
 Job placements are widely available but are often highly competitive.
-For UN postings, check unjoblist.org/lists/DutyStation/Nairobi.
+For United Nations postings, check fo UN job vacancies in Nairobi.

-Nearly every Western commodity is available in Kenya, at least to a point — you won't find high-quality toiletries, for instance, but you will find an adequate range of basics.
-Mosquito nets are cheap here, as are malarial prophylactics, but the risk of malaria in Nairobi is extremely low — you really only need anti-malarials if you are going to the coast or western Kenya.
-For up-to-date info on disease risk and prevention while staying in Kenya, visit the WHO site at www.afro.who.int.
+Nearly every Western commodity is available in Kenya, at least to a point — you won't find high-quality toiletries, for instance.
+Nonetheless, you will find an adequate range of basics.
+Mosquito nets are cheap here, as are malarial prophylactics.
+Nevertheless, the risk of malaria in Nairobi is extremely low — you only need antimalarials if you are going to the coast or western Kenya.
+For up-to-date info on disease risk and prevention while staying in Kenya, visit the WHO site for Africa.

-Kenyan cuisine is plain, but worth sampling; Nairobi features lots of casual eateries serving local favorites like kidney beans, spinach's cousin sukuma wiki, and ugali (cooked maize meal), all of which are perfectly appropriate to eat with the fingers.
+Kenyan cuisine is plain but worth sampling; Nairobi features many casual eateries serving local favorites like kidney beans, spinach's cousin sukuma wiki, and ugali (cooked maize meal), which are perfectly appropriate to eat with the fingers.
 Once you have sampled the local favorites, treat yourself to the wide range of high-end dining, featuring virtually all cuisines, from Japanese sushi to Korean barbecue and a plethora of fine Italian dining.
-Restaurants can be researched and reservations can be made at www.eatout.co.ke.
+Restaurants can be researched, and reservations can be made at Eatout: Kenya.

-If you will be spending a little while in Kenya, the two must-see places are the Masai Mara Game Reserve and the coast.
-Prices to the Mara vary greatly depending on where you're staying and the time of year (high season is July through September), ranging from budget to luxury (one good camp offering both is at www.marawest.com).
+If you will spend a little while in Kenya, the Masai Mara Game Reserve and the coast are the two must-see places.
+Prices to the Mara vary greatly depending on where you're staying and the time of year (high season is July through September), ranging from budget to luxury (one good camp offering both is at Mara West Camp).
 Similarly, the coast offers many options.
-The best beachside budget lodging is at Diani Beachalets, where the friendly Jo is always glad to help www.dianibeachalets.com.
+The best beachside budget lodging is at Diani Beachalets, where the friendly Jo is always glad to help at www.dianibeachalets.com.

-For a comfy stay in Nairobi, the Wildebeest is a lovely guesthouse 15 minutes from downtown offering camping, shared rooms, and private rooms, breakfast included; call Daniel at 0734 770733 or visit www.wildebeestcamp.com.
+For a comfy stay in Nairobi, the Wildebeest is a lovely guesthouse 15 minutes from downtown, offering camping, shared rooms, and private rooms, breakfast included.